 “As a ring of gold in a swine’s snout So is a beautiful woman who lacks discretion”

 The mental image is that of looking at a lovely, sparkling gold ring, admiring a twinkling in the sun—then seeing that it is in a pig’s snout.
 Wasted!
 Misplaced!
 Thus, Solomon says, is a lady with a beautiful outside and nothing going on inside.

-Phillips actually translates discretion as “good taste.”
-Taste comes to mean a discerning palate; the ability to discern, to judge, to distinguish among “flavors” of good and evil, of wisdom and folly, as here in Proverbs 11:22.
-He goes on to say,
+Phillips translates “discretion” as “good taste.” …the ability to discern, to judge, to distinguish among “flavors” of good and evil, of wisdom and folly.

 He goes on to say:

 The picture is not simply of a pretty woman without a lot in the area of native IQ….
 She is not simply “lacking,” but she “turns away.”
 This woman chooses not to develop her God-given brains, turns aside from the things that would develop her judgment and taste—primary among such things, of course, is the learning of the Word of God.
 The New Testament ties this all together for us and shows the way to having a discerning taste, in Hebrews 5:14, “but solid food is the diet of the mature, who on account of habit have their faculties drilled (or exercised) for distinguishing good from evil” (DJP).